laishulu/shorm/README.md

 # Remove all backup files
 shorm backup clean

+# Show version information
+shorm --version
 ```

 Notes:
 - If the port is not specified, it defaults to 22.
 - If the user is not specified, the system will use the default SSH behavior (usually your current username).
-- When editing, you can change any combination of user, host, and port.
+- When editing, you can change any combination of user, host, port, and identity file.
 Omitted parts will remain unchanged.
+- The `--id_file` option allows you to specify a custom identity file (private key) for the connection.